Tag Archives: Quetta

 Major General Sir William Grant Macpherson

-Duncan was killed in action on 23rd November at the defence of Festubert, near La Bassee, France.
 He had spoken to his father only a few hours prior to his death.
-William refused to discuss the death of his son.
-He continued to serve during the war until his forced retirement in June 1918.
+William never spoke again about the death of his only son.
+He continued to serve during the war and afterwards wrote the official medical history of World War One.

 Posted in The Fallen | Tagged , , , , , | Leave a comment